 - See any collections or bankruptcies on your report

 As I hope many you are aware of, you can get your credit report for free, each year by visiting AnnualCreditReport.com.
 All 3 bureaus – TransUnion, Experian, and Equifax – take part in this service and the report is free once per year.
+(For those readers in the UK, be sure to look into Checkmyfile, the only multi-agency credit report in the UK.)
 But, with a little ingenuity you can get your free report 3 times per year.

 When most go to AnnualCreditReport.com, they select to receive their credit reports from all three credit bureaus at once.
 However, you are not required to select all three at once.
 You can choose to receive one, two or all three at a time.
 To get you free report time times per year, simply select one bureau the first time, then come back in four months and select the next bureau the second time, and the last bureau in another four months.
 Here is an example broken down: